AliShadman95/Startup-Without-Borders-Plugin/README.md

 <b>Startups-Without-Borders</b>

-A plugin created for the addition of Chapter section on the site of Startups-without-borders plugin
+A plugin created for the addition of Chapter section on the site of Startups without borders

 This is a plugin for wordpress that has two main roles :